metal3-io/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 * The current implementation of the proxy is limited to the Redfish protocol and would require significant work for IPMI.

-#### HostClaims as a right to consume BareMetalHosts

-The approach combines the concept of remote endpoint of BareMetalPools with the API-oriented approach of HostClaims, as described above.

-In this variation, the HostClaim will be an object in the BareMetalHost namespace defined with an API endpoint to drive the associated BareMetalHost.
-The associated credentials are known from the Metal3Machine controller because they are associated with the cluster.
-The Metal3 machine controller will use this endpoint and the credentials to create the HostClaim.
-The HostClaim controller will associate the HostClaim with a BareMetalHost.
-Control actions and information about the status of the BareMetalHost will be exchanged with the Metal3 machine controller through the endpoint.

-The main advantage of the approach is that BareMetalHosts do not need to be on the same cluster.

-The main drawbacks are:

-* It only addresses the multi-tenancy scenario.
-The hybrid scenario is not solved but the usage of HostClaim outside Cluster-API is not addressed either.
-The main reason is that there is no counter-part of the BareMetalHost in the namespace of the tenant.
-* The end user will have very limited direct view on the compute resources it is using even when the BareMetalHosts are on the same cluster.

-Extending HostClaims with a remote variant fulfills the same requirements but keeps an explicit object in the namespace of the cluster definition representing the API offered by this approach.
+#### Explicit Remote HostClaim

-A remote HostClaim is a a HostClaim with kind set to ``remote`` and at least two arguments:
+Instead of relying on the Metal3Machine controller to handle access to a remote cluster, this solution introduces a HostClaim with the kind field set to ``remote``.

-* One points to a URL and a set of credentials to access the endpoint on a remote cluster,
+This resource, referred to as the source, is synchronized with another HostClaim, referred to as the target,  on a remote cluster.
-* The second is the kind of the copied HostClaim created on the remote cluster.

-The two HostClaims are synchronized: the specification of the source HostClaim is copied to the remote one (except the kind part).
-The status of the target HostClaim is copied back to the source..
-For meta-data, most of them are copied from the target to the source.
-The exact implementation of this extension is beyond the scope of this proposal.
+The specification of the source HostClaim is copied in the target resource excluding the kind field.
+The status of the target HostClaim is copied back to the source.
+For metadata, most of the fields are copied from the target to the source.

+The source HostClaim must include at least two arguments:

+* A ``real-kind`` field that define the kind of the remote HostClaim.
+* Credentials and location to access the remote cluster, typically in the form of a kubeconfig.

+This solution is more complex as two HostClaims resources are required for each Metal3Machine.
+But, it can also be used to address the *simple workload* scenario with remote compute resources.

 ### Hybrid Clusters Without HostClaim